 ARIS INSTITUTE LIBRARY

 The Aris Institute is pleased to present media products produced by our members, by our affiliate the ArMel Scientifics Center for Technology and Public Policy, and by the Center’s research associates, as well as independent publications which reference the work of Aris Institute and ArMel Scientifics Center members.
-We also feature books of note that our members
+We also feature books of note that our members recommend.

 Innovation, The Key to Prosperity: Technology and America’s Role in the 21st Century Global Economy, is an absorbing read by Aris Institute founder and chairman Aris Melissaratos and scholar N.J.
 Slabbert.
 In clear, non-technical language they survey the role of technological evolution in history, especially American history, and explain why a recommitment to technological innovation is crucial to America’s prosperity in the 21st century.
 Mr Melissaratos’s penetrating insights reflect his three-decades-plus leadership experience in one of the US’s leading technological research corporations, Westinghouse.
 Mr Slabbert, a scholar of intellectual history as well as a former Reader’s Digest senior editor and staff writer, contributes a crisp summary of some of the key technological breakthroughs that shaped contemporary civilization.
 The authors argue that in the second half of the 20th century the US lost much of its defining technological momentum but managed to mask this decline with creative marketing and Wall Street publicity.
 They set out a thought-provoking vision of the road America must follow to re-energize itself technologically and economically.
 A book choice of both the American Society of Mechnical Engineers (ASME) and the Institute of Industrial Engineers.
-On its publication, the work of the authors was spotlighted as the cover story of the ASME national magazine under the title ENGINEERS AS VISIONARIES.
+On its publication, the work of the authors was spotlighted as the cover story of the ASME national magazine under the title THE NEED FOR ENGINEERS TO PLAY AN INTELLECTUAL LEADERSHIP ROLE IN AMERICA.
 To order an unautographed copy of the book or an e-book version, go here.

 To order an autographed copy, click the ad on the right.
 Here are some comments on the book: